 - How can the cable routing add beauty to the machine?

-Case design details like wire guides can often be seen as inconsequential, hidden parts of grander projects, but the attention to such details is the essence of artistic craftsmanship and can separate out designs that consistently function flawlessly, from assembly through years of use, from those that have you fiddling with the screws to maneuver around stray wires for the life of the product.
+Case design details like wire guides are often seen as inconsequential, hidden parts of grander projects, but the attention to such details is the essence of craftsmanship.
+It’s what separates designs that consistently function flawlessly from assembly to use from those that will have you fiddling with the screws to maneuver around stray wires for the life of the product.

-Your boss may never allow you to insert your signature into your design, but I certainly wouldn’t mind at least being able to take pride in consistent, smooth function—and even beauty, once the case comes off.
-If you need some help convincing the rest of your team of the importance of these details, feel free to share this article with them—and tell them it’s what Steve Jobs would do.
+Your boss may never allow you to add your signature into your design, but I certainly value being able to take pride in both its consistent, smooth function, and its beauty once the case comes off.
+If you need some help convincing the rest of your team of the importance of these details, tell them it’s what Steve Jobs would do.